Interview transcript available below.

-But I felt that my job was to learn as much as I could about the church, the prophet presided over, and the callings that he assigned me to be part of.
-For instance, the welfare committee.
-I was on the General Welfare Committee and on the Executive Committee of welfare with my counselors and the Presiding Bishop Rick.
+But I felt that my job was to learn as much as I could about the church, the prophet presided over, and the callings that he assigned me to be part of — for instance, the welfare committee.
+I was on the General Welfare Committee and the Executive Committee of welfare with my counselors and the Presiding Bishopric.

 I didn’t know I was going to be on that committee when I said yes to the prophet.
 He sent me a letter later saying, “Here’s your assignment.”
 But I knew I couldn’t be his agent if I didn’t know anything about welfare.
 So I had to start visiting welfare installations and bringing people from the welfare department.

-We had our 10-minute orientation every single presidency meeting from somebody in the welfare department and said, “Here’s wheelchairs, here’s neonatal resuscitation, here’s food storage.”
+We had our 10-minute orientation every single presidency meeting from somebody in the welfare department and said, “Here are wheelchairs, here’s neonatal resuscitation, here’s food storage.”
 I just knew I was way behind on learning.
-So to be an agent, you have to learn what the person you’re serving and has to do.
+So to be an agent, you have to learn what the person you’re serving has to do.
 [00:19:00]

 Julie: Absolutely.
 Absolutely.